-Our top 5 tips for mobile app hyper-personalization
+Our top five tips for mobile app hyper-personalization

 Customization and personalization are essential for mobile app marketers that want to succeed.
 In recent years, marketing has shifted from a product focus to shining a spotlight on the individual consumer.
 With a wealth of data at marketers’ fingertips, delivering a customized experience is the perfect way to develop a deep, authentic connection that attracts, engages, and converts your customers.